AALUND13/Code-Runner/README.md

 4. run `yarn link utilities` to link the package to your local `node_modules` folder.
 5. run `npm run build` to build the project.
 6. Create a file called `.env` in the root folder of the project and add the following: `TOKEN = YourBotTokenHere`.
-7. To start the bot, use `node .` to run the bot.
+7. To start the bot, use `npm run start` to run the bot.